Gerald Recktenwald's MATLAB Page

 Cleve Moler talks about the origins of MATLAB

 The Mathworks created an eight minute movie about the origins of MATLAB.
 The movie features Cleve Moler, who wrote the first version of MATLAB and who founded the Mathworks with Jack Little.
 The movie shows photos of a handful of influential mathematicians who developed the first digital algorithms for matrix manipulations.
 If you have the bandwidth, this movie is definitely worth the time it takes to watch.
-On 15 Sept 2007 the movie was available as flash movie on this page
+On 15 Sept 2007 the movie was available as flash movie on this page. (confirmed on 2010-02-20).

 Alternatives to the Commerical Version of MATLAB

 The full version of MATLAB is not cheap, although the student version is a good investment at approximately $100 (US).
 For a while in the early 2000s, it appeared that the Mathworks was concentrating its efforts on the Windows Operating system.
-In 2007 MATLAB is available on Macintosh OS X as well as these flavors of linux: Red Hat, Fedora Core 4, Debian 3.1, SUSE 9.3 and other distributions having the appropriate kernel support.
+In 2010 MATLAB is available on Windows, Macintosh, Linux and Solaris operating systems.
+Refer to http://www.mathworks.com/support/sysreq/current_release/ for release notes.

-The following list contains alternatives to MATLAB, including freeware clones and similar commericial packages.
+The following list contains alternatives to MATLAB, including free software and similar commericial packages.
 I have not personally used all of these packages, but you should at least know they exist.
+Note that Free software means that not only is there no cost for downloading and using the software, but that the source code is available for downloading and inspection.
+Refer to the Wikipedia article on free software.

 R